blurskye/code-runner.nvim/readme.md

 })
 ```

-In the `commands` and `extensions` tables, you can overwrite the default commands and extensions for each language.
-The `$dir`, `$fileName`, and `$fileNameWithoutExt` placeholders in the commands will be replaced with the directory, file name, and file name without extension of the current file, respectively.
+In the `commands` table, you can overwrite the default commands for each language.
+The following placeholders in the commands will be replaced with the corresponding values:

+- `$dir`: The directory of the current file.
+- `$fileName`: The name of the current file.
+- `$fileNameWithoutExt`: The name of the current file without the extension.
+- `$fileExtension`: The extension of the current file.
+- `$filePath`: The full path of the current file.

 If `run_tmux` is set to `true`, the plugin will run `tmux new-session -A -s nvim` and `ToggleTerm` when the `setup` function is called.
 This can be useful if you want to run your code in a tmux session.